kaonashi-noface/b3trace/README.md

 # Description

 This module provides an Object representation of a B3 TraceContext based on the [OpenZipkin specifications](https://github.com/openzipkin/b3-propagation).
 B3Trace lets you construct new Traces or a TraceContext from a parent TraceContext.
-It also provides simple functions

 # Installation